-Drivers/tour guides are usually tipped at the end of a trip, sometimes with a communal tip collected from all of their guests.
+Drivers/tour guides are usually tipped at the end of a tour.
+Sometimes this happens as a communal tip, collected from all guests on tour.

-The amount is up to you.
-It will depend on the length of the tour and the quality of the service.
+The amount is up to the individual, and will depend on the length of the tour and the quality of the service.

 Get advice about tipping and budgeting on your Ireland trip